 MYKEL HAWKE is a U.S. Army Special Forces "Green Beret" combat veteran with over 20 years of combined military, government contracting, and survival experience.
-He is the star of The Travel Channel's series LOST SURVIVORS and formerly starred in Discovery Channel's hit shows, Man Woman Wild and One Man Army (Discovery Channel), currently stars in a series on The Outdoor Channel, Elite Tactical Unit.
+He is the star of The Travel Channel's series LOST SURVIVORS and formerly starred in Discovery Channel's hit shows, Man Woman Wild and One Man Army (Discovery Channel), as well as The Outdoor Channel's, Elite Tactical Unit.
 Hawke is the bestselling author of a language book, two critically acclaimed survival manuals to include Hawke's Special Forces Survival Handbook, and has a new survival book and kit for kids.
 He is also co-author of the Jake Tyler thriller series, which is based on his personal experiences.
 He is the founder and President of SpecOps—a global media, training, and adventure tourism company and has his own brand of survival knives and products.
 Hawke supports veterans and veterans causes as well as many humanitarian organizations.

 Photos Credit: The Discovery Channel

 Hawke began his career in 1982.
 He first served on Active Duty, then in Army reserves and in the National Guard.
 Hawke was a Sergeant First Class (SFC) as a Special Forces Medic (18D), Special Forces Communicator (18E) and Special Forces Operations and Intelligence Sergeant (18F).
 He recently retired from the U.S. Army Reserves—with over 25 years of total service and 12 years on Active Duty.
 He retired as a Special Forces Captain (18A), also known as a Green Beret Officer.
 He was assigned in a billet for Major, to U.S. Army Special Forces Command (USASFC) located at Fort Bragg, NC, home of the Green Berets to support 3rd SFGA before he retired in 2011).